 According to a study by Kovacs et al in 2003, a medium firm mattress was best for a group of chronic back pain sufferers compared to a firm mattress.
 The problem consumers in the USA face, Is the lack of standardization in the terms firm, medium firm, medium, and soft.
 The Kovacs et al study selected their mattress firmness based on a scale developed by the European Committee for Standardization.
 The European scale starts at 1.0 (firm) and goes to 10.0 (soft).
 Medium -firm was described as 5.6 on the scale.
 To my knowledge the various mattress manufacturers in the USA do not adhere to a standardized scale.
 So the consumer should be aware of this and spend ample time in the show room lying on the different surfaces before purchasing.
-For more information on mattress shopping visit the better sleep council.
+For more information on mattress shopping visit the better sleep council, or reading this guide.

 If you are unsure if your surface is the problem, I often suggest people attempt to sleep on a different mattress in their home or temporarily change the firmness of their mattress by placing plywood between the mattress and box spring, or simply placing the mattress directly on the floor to temporarily change the firmness.
 If any of these solutions are helpful, then you can reasonably assume a new mattress is needed.

 Signs that You May Need a New Mattress: